Q1CHENL/TCPL/README.md

 # TCPL
-exercises of The C Programming Language
+Exercises of The C Programming Language